Colorado oil and gas lobbyists and money keep Senate Republicans in their pocket

 Killed: three bills with small changes that would have made a big impact

-HB 1071 was an attempt to clarify the mission of Colorado’s Oil and Gas Conservation Commission (COGCC).
+One bill — HB 1071 — was an attempt to clarify the mission of the Colorado Oil and Gas Conservation Commission (COGCC).
 It currently states that the COGCC is in charge of fostering and regulating oil and gas in Colorado.
 This bill would have changed this contradictory mission to prioritize health, safety, and the environment over industry profits.